Food affordability

 Food insecurity is a serious health problem

-Across our service area 1 in 6 households is food insecure.
+Across our service area 1 in 6 households are food insecure.
 This means that these households have inadequate or unreliable access to food because of a lack of money.
 Food insecurity is a serious public health problem.
 It impacts physical and mental health1.

 Some households are more likely to experience food insecurity than others.
 Food insecurity is more common in households that: